asselyelibay/risk-monitoring-/README.md

 - Utilities
 - REITs
 - Energy

-{The objective} is to construct a risk-efficient portfolio resilient to potential market corrections or AI-driven valuation bubbles.
+The objective is to construct a risk-efficient portfolio resilient to potential market corrections or AI-driven valuation bubbles.

 ## Key Features
 - Volatility-targeted portfolio optimization